insight-creative/insight-creative.github.io/work/_posts/2014-05-15-washington-island-ferry.md

 title:  Washington Island Ferry Marketing
 client: Washington Island Ferry
 image: washington-island-ferry-thumbnail.jpg
-categories: case study, social media, print, web, copywriting, media buying
+tags:
+- Case study
+- Social media
+- Print
+- Web
+- Copywriting
+- Media buying
 ---

 The Ferry, the only source of transport from mainland Door County, Wisconsin—an upscale vacation destination—to Washington Island in Lake Michigan, was in need of a marketing overhaul to more effectively communicate with visitors who increasingly rely on technology for information and vacation planning.